 When RAM crashes, you see a blue screen known as the Blue Screen of Death (BSOD).
 It might contain messages like your operating system is collecting information about this memory failure, and there might be numbers changing and counting something.

 After that blue screen, your PC or laptop will restart after some time.
-Hence, the blue screen is a visible sign that demands you to change your random access memory that has not only degraded but has also failed entirely.
+Hence, the blue screen is a visible sign that demands you to change your random access memory that has not only degraded but failed.

 Video Card Fails to Load

-RAM is one of the most important hardware responsible for working other hardware such as CPU, SSD, video card, etc. So if you happen to see the errors like the video card failing to lead, then it is a valid sign that your RAM is degrading and failing.
+RAM is one of the most important hardware responsible for working other hardware such as CPU, SSD, video card, etc. So, if you see errors like the video card failing to lead, it is a valid sign that your RAM is degrading and failing.

 Incorrect System RAM Display

-If you press the combination of the Windows + Pause Break key, you can see how much RAM is installed on your PC or laptop.
+Pressing the Windows + Pause Break key combination lets you see how much RAM is installed on your PC or laptop.
 For example, if you have installed 3 RAMs of 4GB and it is displaying that only 8GB (2 RAMs) are installed, then you need to install all of your RAMs properly.

-In the case mentioned above, one of your RAMs will be physically present on the motherboard, but it will be unusable until you fix it.
+In the abovementioned case, one of your RAMs will be physically present on the motherboard but unusable until you fix it.
 This unusable RAM makes you feel that your computer memory has degraded and lost its performance.